Books

 Not that any of them can recall, at least.

-But more than on any specific memory, my mind comes to rest in the gaps.
+But more than on any specific memory, where my mind comes to rest is the gaps.
 The empty spaces.
 The things I didn’t see.
 The words I wasn’t privy to.

 I picture a child with cornsilk hair.
 Huddled in the dark, she searches for angels and prays for night to be over.

 I see a young woman hiding behind hands that spasm and shake.
 The sound pouring out of her is not so much a scream but a force.
 A blast.
-A storm that rattles the windows and lifts the floor, presses through the ceiling and sweeps past the beams, startling the moldered carcasses of roaches and mice, the feeding ground of the ants and mites and smaller creatures.
-Things she always said were there, even if I couldn’t see them with my naked eye.
-Though I never understood how an eye can be anything but naked.
+A storm that rattles the windows and shifts the floor, presses through the ceiling and sweeps past the beams, startling the moldered remains of roaches and mice, the feeding ground of the ants and mites and smaller creatures.
+Things Cora always said were there, even if I couldn’t see them with my naked eye.
+(Though I never did understand how an eye can be anything but naked.)

-Then, there would be nothing left to break her.
+Then, there would be nothing that could break her.